/

 U.S. ISP Expert

-"Spectrum Internet is easier to recommend now than it used to be because the offer is cleaner and the speed story is better.
-The reason it still stops in the mid-7s is that it remains a mainstream cable-led brand, not a top-tier fiber one."
+"Spectrum Internet is easier to recommend now because the offer is cleaner, the plan range is broader, and the upgrade path is real.
+The reason it still stops in the mid-7s is that the best symmetrical experience is not available at every address yet."